 Suydam shares her home in Califon, New Jersey with her two dogs: Roscoe, an Australian Shepherd mix, and Tallulah, a heeler mix and rehabilitation center graduate.
 A menagerie of two-leggeds rounds out her family.

-Prior to joining the ASPCA, Dunaway was Manager of Operations and Marketing at a private equity firm.
-Dunaway also produced award-winning digital marketing and communications design for top finance, dining, and entertainment companies.
+Prior to joining the ASPCA, Dunaway was Manager of Operations and Marketing at a private equity firm, and has produced award-winning digital marketing and communications design for top financial and entertainment companies.
 Dunaway earned a Bachelor of Science in cinema and photography from Ithaca College and is a Certified Professional Dog Trainer.
-She has a pit bull mix named Super Ty the Rock Star (RN, CGC), who is a titled AKC Rally competitor and enjoys recreational nosework.
+Her marvelous mixed breed dog named Super Ty the Rock Star (ATD, RN, CGC) is a titled trick dog and AKC Rally competitor, and enjoys nosework and hiking.

 Lauren Zverina, who has worked for the ASPCA since 2012, implements behavior modification protocols for fearful animals, as well as collects and reports data as part of the Center’s three-member treatment team.
 She previously served as an Enrichment Coordinator for the Rehabilitation team.

 In her previous role at the ASPCA, she answered animal behavior inquiries from pet parents and assisted with enrichment and behavior modification for dogs rescued from dog fighting.
 She earned a Bachelor’s degree in psychology from Western Michigan University and holds a Master’s degree in Animal Sciences, with an emphasis in animal welfare and behavior, from the University of Illinois, Urbana-Champaign.
 Zverina is a Certified Professional Dog Trainer.
 She lives in New Jersey with her rescue dog, Greta, and two cats, Luna and Rylie.